Looking for Japanese PDF lessons?

 20. Japanese Numbers 1-100 in 5 Minutes

-How to Learn with These PDFs
+How to Learn with Japanese PDF Lessons

 The beauty of PDFs is that you can print them and use and re-use them as physical study material.